Digital-Health-Stack/DHS-Documentation/dhs-docs/docs/setups/additional-setup.md

 ./stop-services.sh
 ```

-## 📝 Script to forward ports from instance to localhost
+## 📝 Script to forward useful UI ports from instance to localhost

+> **Note:**
+>
+> 1. Either you can forward UI ports to localhost using script below or you can open respective ports in AWS security group to directly access UI by public IP of ec2.
+>
-**Note:** Include frontend/backend ports if needed so
+> 2. Include frontend/backend ports in the script if needed so

 ### 1. For Windows